JorisPaarde/my-vegan-recipes/README.md

 # Features

-- Flash messages
+- Flash messages for user feedback.
-- Register
+- Register form with javascript validation and username check to database to prevent doubles.
-- Password encryption in database
+- Password encryption in database with werkzeug security helper.
-- Login
+- Login form with automatic rederect and welcome message.
+Also blocks logged in user from acessing this page.
-- Logout
+- Logout button with flash feedback message.
-- Like button
+- Like button that lets users add a recipe to a private recipe book, prompts user to register if they are not logged in yet.
-- Truncation on recipe cards
+- Truncation on recipe cards, prevents long recipe titles from breaking the site layout.
-- Delete recipes
+- Delete recipes: Only available to the recipe owner. with confirmation modal.
-- Edit recipes
+- Edit recipes form with delete, add and update capabilities, again only accessable to a logged in user.
-- Remove recipes
+- Remove recipes: Removing a recipe from the personal cookbook, only available for recipes not owned by the user
-- Search with regex on ingredients and titles
+- Search with regex on ingredients and titles: Search transforms the query to *.query.* and searches trough recipe titles and recipe ingredients.
+Optional recipe category search is also available
-- Pagination
+- Pagination on main page to keep site size managable
-- Custom javascript form validation
+- Extensive custom modular javascript form validation
-- Adaptive error display on validation
+- Adaptive error display on validation. dynamically adjusts error text to let the user know exactly what to adress.
-- Scroll to error on validation
+- Scroll to error on validation, so the user can easily adress it.
-- Custom 404 and 500 error pages
+- Custom 404 and 500 error pages.

 ## future features